mriesch-tum/mbsolve/README.md

 - mbsolve-tool: A C++ test application that implements various simulation setups.

+- solver-cpu: Uses the OpenMP standard to efficiently solve the equation system on multi-core CPUs or Intel's Xeon Phi.

 - solver-cuda: Uses NVIDIA's CUDA framework to efficiently solve the equation system on graphics processing units (GPUs).
 Different solvers are implemented in this subproject.

 - solver-generic: A no-op test solver for testing purposes only.
 May be discarded in future.

-- solver-openmp: Uses the OpenMP standard to efficiently solve the equation system on multi-core CPUs or Intel's Xeon Phi.

 - tools: Various scripts in different scripting languages.